Mdwf-droid/SharpMod/README.md

 14/09/2012 SharpMod is still alive

 - A Major release will be coming soon, stay tuned
 - Enjoy the new SharpMod Logo :)

+07/12/2021 After 9 Years ?

+- Reboot of source code into GitHub
+- Try to found last update on old hard drive not commited on CodePlex

 # Donate

-Perhaps later... :)
+Perhaps later...
+Be patient !!! :)